ShahadAlkamli/ExpenseTracker-Backend/README.md

-# Expense Tracker – Backend
+# Expense Tracker – Django

-Django REST API for tracking personal expenses, with token-based authentication and a server-rendered dashboard.
+A full-stack expense tracking web application built with Django, featuring a REST API, token-based authentication, and a server-rendered dashboard.

-The frontend client is available at [ExpenseTracker-Frontend](https://github.com/ShahadAlkamli/ExpenseTracker-Frontend).

 ---